lude-bri/ft_printf_42_LP/README.md

 }
 ```

-# 5. Builing a printf function from scratch
+# 5. Building a printf function from scratch

 Basically, knowing all of this, in this project we will build a printf function from scratch using the **Variadic Functions** and other basic functions that we've already created in `Libft`.